squadrun/squadrun.github.io/_posts/2017-03-13-highly-available-rabbit-mq.md

 author: "Aniket Bhatnagar"
 ---

 Message Queues are a good thing.
-Asynchronous message passing and processing has various advantages, and that is why we increasingly become dependent on our message queues and broker.<!--more--> This comes back to bite us later when, due to any reason, the broker/queue becomes unreachable.
+Asynchronous message passing and processing have various advantages, and that is why we increasingly become dependent on our message queues and broker.<!--more--> This comes back to bite us later when, due to any reason, the broker/queue becomes unreachable.

 Dangers range from losing future/running/queued tasks to our app servers (generally the producers) going down because they can't connect with the broker.
-This of course isn't a desirable thing for any organisation.
+This, of course, isn't a desirable thing for any organisation.

 SquadRun relies heavily on these tasks for doing things like sending notifications, generating reports etc. to mission critical jobs like timing out player's missions.
-Obviously, we can't afford to lose our tasks, or the connection to the broker.
+Obviously, we can't afford to lose our tasks or the connection to the broker.

 **The solution for this is to setup a Highly Available (HA) system.**
 High availability ([from Wikipedia](https://en.wikipedia.org/wiki/High_availability)) is a characteristic of a system, which aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.